Dominican Republic Real Estate Glossary

 Gross rental revenue minus operating expenses (management fees, maintenance, insurance, utilities, HOA).
 Does not include mortgage payments.
 The core metric for evaluating income property.

-A notary public who authenticates and certifies legal documents.
+Analyze a property with this data →A notary public who authenticates and certifies legal documents.
 All real estate transactions in the DR require a licensed notary.
 The notary is a legally appointed officer — not just a stamp.

 The percentage of available nights that a property is rented.
 In Las Terrenas, well-managed 2BR vacation rentals average 55–70% annual occupancy.
 Peak season (December–April) often runs 85%+.